A family of symmetric functions associated with Stirling permutations: Binary trees

 \begin{proof}[Proof of Theorem \ref{theorem:drake}] Using Lemma \ref{lemma:132} we only need to show that the weighted exponential generating function for $(\T_S,\overline{\T_S})$-composite trees is equal to $y$.
 We define a sign-reversing involution $\iota$ on the set of $(\T_S,\overline{\T_S})$-composite trees where the only fixed point is the tree with a single node (whose factorization is unique).
 Let $\mathfrak{T}=T^{a} \circ T_1^{f} \circ T_2^{f}\circ \cdots \circ T_{\ell}^{f}$ be a $(\T_S,\overline{\T_S})$-composite tree.
 Now, recursively and starting at the letter $R$ that contains the root of $\mathfrak{T}$, we move to the child of $R$ with smallest valency among the ones that have an allowed link with $R$.
-The process stops at a letter $R_0$ that has a forbidden link with every child that is not a leaf.
+Note that the choice of this child is unique since the children of $R$ have disjoint sets of descendants and each leaf of $\mathfrak{T}$ has a unique label.
+The fact that the valency is a recursive assignment implies that every child of $R$ has a different valency label.
+We continue recursively repeating the same process until we find a letter $R_0$ whose children are either leaves or form forbidden links with $R_0$.
 The map works as follows: If $R_0$ is a letter of $T^{a}$ then $\iota(\mathfrak{T})$ is the factorization where the tree starting at $R_0$ with all its descendants is part of the forest of trees with forbidden links.
 If $R_0$ is not a letter of $T^{a}$ then $\iota(\mathfrak{T})$ is the factorization where $T^{a}\circ R_0$ is the new tree with allowed links.
 Note that the map is well-defined since every child of $R_0$ is either a leaf or forms a forbidden link with $R_0$.
-Note also that the choice of $R_0$ does not depend on the factorization of the underlying tree $T$ and every time we apply the process the roll of $R_0$ changes between being part of the tree with allowed links or being part of a tree in the forest of trees with forbidden links.
-Then this process is an involution that reverses the weight as defined in Lemma \ref{lemma:132}. \end{proof}
+Note also that the choice of $R_0$ does not depend on the factorization of the underlying tree $T$ and every time we apply the process the role of $R_0$ changes between being part of the tree with allowed links or being part of a tree in the forest of trees with forbidden links.
+Therefore this process is an involution that reverses the sign as defined in Lemma \ref{lemma:132}. \end{proof}

+\begin{example} In Figure \ref{fig:examplecompositetree} we illustrate two trees (under the same conditions as in Example \ref{example:compositetrees}) that are related by the involution $\iota$ described in the proof of Theorem \ref{theorem:drake}.
+In this example $R_0$ is the tree whose children have labels $2$, $5$ and $7$.
+Note that the number of letters in the set of forbidden trees changes by one and hence also the weight $(-1)^{m_f}\xx^{m(T)}$ alternates sign between these two composite trees. \end{example}